Abhishekkasaundhan/Pico_Photo_Editor/README.md

 # Pico-photo editor
- This application is for editing & framing the photos of the users & with other features as well.
+ This application is basically for Editing, Framing & Modifying the User's photos & it also provides some other unique features as well for the users.

  Splash screen